 - You did not see the sign.
 As the driver you must look for parking signs to ascertain if parking is permitted in the area you intend to leave your vehicle.

-- You did not understand the parking sign - these signs are based on the Road Code and Australian Standards.
+- You did not understand the parking sign.
+The signs are based on the Road Code and Australian Standards.

 - You are a member of the Royal Kings Park Tennis Club or Next Generation Kings Park Club.
 You may only leave your vehicle in Kings Park while you are in the club or in Kings Park itself.

-- You thought you were allowed to park there - only authorised vehicles can park in areas such as Loading Zones, Taxi Stands, Charter Bus Bays, and Disabled Bays (with ACROD permits).
+- You thought you were allowed to park there.
+Only authorised vehicles can park in specially marked bays such as Loading Zones, Taxi Stands, Charter Bus Bays, and Disabled Bays (with ACROD permits).

 - You were only there for a few minutes.
 Restrictions apply as soon as you park there.

-- You were helping someone and thought it was alright to disregard the parking rules - despite the good deed, you still need to ensure your vehicle is correctly parked.
+- You were helping someone.
+Despite the good deed, you still need to ensure your vehicle is correctly parked.